AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 Figure 1: Common design practices for multi-tenant data models

 * **Database-per-tenant**.
 Each tenant has its own database.
-All tenant-specific data is confined to the tenant's database and isolated from other tenants and their data.
+All tenant-specific data is confined to the tenant’s database and isolated from other tenants and their data.
 * **Shared database-sharded**.
 Multiple tenants share one of multiple databases.
 A distinct set of tenants is assigned to each database by using a partitioning strategy such as hash, range, or list partitioning.
 This data distribution strategy often is referred to as sharding.
 * **Shared database-single**.
 A single, sometimes large, database contains data for all tenants, which are disambiguated in a tenant ID column.

 > [!NOTE]
 > An application developer might choose to place different tenants in different database schemas, and then use the schema name to disambiguate the different tenants.
-We do not recommend this approach because it usually requires the use of dynamic SQL, and it can't be effective in plan caching.
+We do not recommend this approach because it usually requires the use of dynamic SQL, and it can’t be effective in plan caching.
 In the remainder of this article, we focus on the shared table approach for this category of multi-tenant application.
 >
 >

 ## Popular multi-tenant data models
-It's important to evaluate the different types of multi-tenant data models in terms of the application design trade-offs we've already identified.
+It’s important to evaluate the different types of multi-tenant data models in terms of the application design trade-offs we’ve already identified.
 These factors help characterize the three most common multi-tenant data models described earlier and their database usage as shown in Figure 2.

 * **Isolation**.
 The degree of isolation between tenants can be a measure of how much tenant isolation a data model achieves.
 * **Cloud resource cost**.
 The amount of resource sharing between tenants can optimize cloud resource cost.
 A resource can be defined as the compute and storage cost.